Location Leakage in Federated Signal Maps: Evaluation Results

 FedAvg is the general Algorithm \ref{alg:FedAvg}, of which FedSGD is a special case for $B=\infty$, $E=1$.
 FedAvg \cite{original_federated} has many parameters that control the computation, communication and storage at the users and server.
 The learning rate $\eta$ is tuned for each dataset, see Appendix \ref{sec:additional_results}; the number of FL rounds $R$ is discussed previously for FedSGD; the fraction $C$ of users in round is related to global averaging in Section \ref{sec:multiusers}.
 Our focus here is to evaluate the effect of local averaging through the use of $B$-sized mini-batches and $E$ number of epochs, as a way to defend against DLG attacks.
 Intuitively, the more local SGD steps (smaller $B$ and high $E$), the more averaging over local gradients, and the less successful the DLG attack by the server based on the observed $w_t^k - w_{t-1}^k$.
 Interestingly, more averaging improves both convergence and utility \cite{original_federated}.
 Throughout this section, we focus on $T=1$ week which gives 11 intervals.

-\textbf{Impact of Mini-batch Size $B$ in FedAvg.} Fig. \ref{fig:minibatch_comparison} shows the utility (RMSE) and privacy (EMD) metrics when the target splits its local data into mini-batches of size $B$, and performs one SGD step per mini-batch.
+\textbf{Impact of Mini-batch Size $B$ in FedAvg.} Fig. \ref{fig:minibatch_comparison} shows the utility (RMSE) and privacy (EMD, Fraction of Attacks Diverged and Avg DLG time ) metrics when the target splits its local data into mini-batches of size $B$, and performs one SGD step per mini-batch.
+In terms of the convergence speed and accuracy, prior works such as \cite{yin2018gradient,haddadpour2019convergence} have provided theoretical rules for the bound of mini-batch Size $B$ and proven that larger $B$ can lead to faster convergence speed.
 At one extreme $B=\infty$, the entire \LocalBatch is treated as one mini-batch, and this becomes FedSGD.
 At the other extreme, $B=1$, there is one SGD step per local data point, which maximizes privacy.
 Smaller $B$ values decrease RMSE, especially for lower $\eta$, but for the default $\eta=0.001$ the RMSE is not significantly affected.
 In addition to EMD, we show in Fig. \ref{fig:1w_B_out_of_range} the fraction of diverged DLG attacks.
 As $B$ decreases, the fraction of diverged attacks increases (which makes the attack less accurate) due to increased gradient descent steps.
 It also makes the attack more expensive (in terms of execution time and DLG iterations).
 We choose $B=20$ (3rd marker in Fig. \ref{fig:minibatch_comparison}) and the lower $\eta=$1e-05 in order to get some privacy protection (EMD increases slightly) and to maximize utility.

 \textbf{Impact of Local Epochs $E$.} Another parameter of FedAvg that affects the number of SGD steps is the number of epochs $E$, \ie the number of local passes on the dataset, during local training.
 We set $B=20$, based on the previous experiment and we evaluate the impact of local epochs for two learning rates $\eta$.
 Fig. \ref{fig:sgd_local_epochs_comparison} shows that increasing $E$ increases privacy both in terms of EMD and divergence.
 It also improved utility (not shown): can reduce RMSE from 6.25 to 4.75dbm.